xpnteam/xpnet/README.md

 For .NET Core, you want the binaries (.zip file), not the installer, because you'll unzip and copy the .NET Core install into the correct location.

-XPNet currently assumes that it will be running against .NET Core 1.1.1.
-It can be easily built against other versions.
-In the future, we want to have XPNet auto-detect and use whatever version you give it.
+XPNet currently assumes that it will be running against .NET Core 2.0 or above.

 As with all other X-Plane plugins, you install an XPNet-based plugin by copying the necessary files into your X-Plane install at